-3. Choose SCIM option and click Next.
-Click Create Provisioning Token.
+3. Choose the SCIM option and click Next then select Create Provisioning Token.

-4. Copy the values for URL and Token and paste them into Tenant URL and Secret Token fields in the Azure AD screen from step 1.
-Click Save to finish provisioning setup on the Keeper side.
+4. Copy the Tenant URL and Secret Token values and paste them into the Tenant URL and Secret Token fields in the Azure AD screen from step one.
+Select Save to finish the Keeper provisioning setup.

-5. Go back to the Azure AD screen and click Test Connection.
+5. Return to the Azure AD screen and click Test Connection.
 If successful, save the credentials.
-Change Provisioning Status to On and save the provisioning settings.
+Turn the Provisioning Status "on" and click Save.

 6. Go to the Users and Groups section of the Keeper Azure AD app and assign users or groups from your Azure AD to the app.
 Wait for approximately five minutes, in some cases up to 40 minutes, click the Sync button in the Admin Console.
 Verify that users appear under the Users tab.

 The SCIM protocol is used for provisioning of users and teams, not for authentication.
 To enable automatic authentication with Azure AD using the SAML 2.0 protocol, follow the setup instructions in the Keeper SSO Connect Guide or Keeper SSO Connect Cloud Guide.